Skip to main content

 Insights on CMS’ 2027 Medicare Advantage Rates

-What Changes Are in the Advance Notice?
+What Changes Are in the MA Rate Announcement?

 Part C Risk Adjustment Model: Non-PACE Organizations

-For MAOs that are not Program of All Inclusive Care for the Elderly (PACE) organizations, CMS is proposing several technical updates to the CMS-Hierarchical Condition Categories (HCC) risk adjustment model for 2027 that largely maintain the structure of the 2024 model while incorporating more current data and refining certain condition categories.
-The 2027 model would continue using the same eight model segments, demographic variables, condition count factors, and V28 clinical classification system, with disease hierarchies applied in the same manner as today.
+For MAOs that are not Program of All Inclusive Care for the Elderly (PACE) organizations, CMS proposed in the Advance Notice several technical updates to the CMS-Hierarchical Condition Categories (HCC) risk adjustment model for 2027 that largely maintained the structure of the 2024 model while incorporating more current data and refining certain condition categories.
+As proposed, the 2027 model would have been recalibrated using more recent data (2023 diagnoses predicting 2024 costs).

 CMS expects these updates to improve model accuracy, which means beneficiary and plan risk scores may shift depending on diagnosis combinations and enrollee mix when the updated model takes effect for Part C payments in 2027.